 Dr. Matthew Marino is an associate professor.
 His research, which has been supported in part by more than 3 million dollars in federal grants from the Institute of Education Sciences, the Office of Special Education Programs, and the National Science Foundation, focuses on the design and implementation of technology-enhanced STEM curricular materials.
 He is currently examining how the Universal Design for Learning framework can be included in video games, iPad apps, and online courses.
 Dr. Marino was a member of the design team for the national award-winning video game “You Make Me Sick!” and award winning technology-enhanced science curriculum “Alien Rescue”.
 Several of his empirical publications are featured on the National Center on Universal Design for Learning website.
 He is on the editorial review board for a number of special education and science education journals.
 Dr. Marino is a technical reviewer for the National Science Foundation and a member of the leadership team for the Universal Design for Learning Implementation and Research Network, an international organization dedicated to increasing the accessibility of curricular materials for individuals with disabilities and other traditionally marginalized groups.

-Dr. Suzanne M. Martin is a professor of Exceptional Education in the Child, Family and Community Sciences Department, College of Education at the University of Central Florida.
+Dr. Suzanne M. Martin is a professor of Exceptional Education in the School of Teacher Education, College of Community Innovation and Education at the University of Central Florida.
 From 2000-2006, she served as the Assistant Dean of Education for the College.
-Prior to joining the College of Education, Dr. Martin served as a department chairperson and faculty member at other institutes of higher education.
+Prior to joining the College of Community Innovation and Education, Dr. Martin served as a department chairperson and faculty member at other institutes of higher education.
 Dr. Martin has a long history of leadership activities in higher education as well as educational organizations.
 In her career, Dr. Martin has taught elementary school students, junior high school students with special needs, community college students preparing to be paraprofessional in special education classroom, undergraduate students and graduate students.
 She has served as a President of the International Council of Exceptional Children and as a Program specialist/ Branch chief at the U.S. Department of Education, Office of Special Education and Rehabilitative Services.
 She has been awarded grants from the U. S. Department of Education that have allowed her to pursue her work in teacher education and leadership training.
 She is the recipient of many awards and the author of numerous articles on teaching and leadership as well as a book on women in leadership.